SERVICE FOR

 *ASSURANCE OF PARDON

-*AFFIRMATION OF FAITH — Romans 8:19-25
+*AFFIRMATION OF FAITH — Westminster Larger Catechism Q.52

-PRAYERS OF THE PEOPLE AND LORD’S PRAYER:
+PRAYERS OF THE PEOPLE AND LORD’S PRAYER

 Our Father, who art in heaven, hallowed be thy name, thy Kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our debts as we forgive our debtors.
 And lead us not into temptation but deliver us from evil: for thine is the kingdom, and the power, and the glory, forever.
 Amen.

-WORSHIPPING GOD WITH OUR TITHES AND OFFERINGS
+WORSHIPING GOD WITH OUR TITHES AND OFFERINGS

 Offertory

-*Offertory Response – Doxology
+*Offertory Response — Doxology #808

 Praise God from whom all blessings flow;

-Praise him all creatures here below;
+Praise Him all creatures here below;

-Praise him above ye heavenly host;
+Praise Him above, ye heavenly host;

 Praise Father, Son, and Holy Ghost.
-Amen
+Amen.

 *Prayer of Dedication